msfjarvis/msfjarvis.dev/content/posts/publishing-an-android-library-to-github-packages.md

 title = "Publishing an Android library to GitHub Packages"
 +++

->UPDATE(06/06/2020): The Android Gradle Plugin supports the Gradle Maven Publish plugin beginning version 4.0.0, so I've added the new process for this at the beginning of this guide.
+>UPDATE(06/06/2020): The Android Gradle Plugin supports Gradle's inbuilt `maven-publish` plugin since version 4.0.0, so I've added the updated process for utilising it at the beginning of this guide.
 The previous post follows that section.

 GitHub released the Package Registry beta in May of this year, and graduated it to public availability in Universe 2019, rebranded as [GitHub Packages](https://github.com/features/packages "GitHub Packages").
 It supports NodeJS, Docker, Maven, Gradle, NuGet, and RubyGems.
 That's a LOT of ground covered for a service that's about one year old.